exbraiin/VsCodeTheme/README.md

 ## Example

-Here are some image of the theme.
+Here are some images of the theme.

 Some dart code and editor images as example:<br><br>
 <img style="height:300px" src="images/code.png"/>